Clicky

 Second: How to Dehydrate Corn from Fresh

-For those of you with fresh corn, simply husk and wash them.
+For those of you with fresh corn (click the link to learn how to grow it), simply husk and wash them.
 Get a pan of water boiling and steam the ears for 4-5 minutes.
 Get them into cold water as soon as possible to stop the cooking process.

 1. Pull down/off the corn husks and cut off the end for a flat bottom.
 Cut the corn off the cob by standing the ear on the cut end, and slice downwards from the top to cut off the kernels.
 Make sure you get the whole kernel and not tons of stalk!